Kaialogen/HBCS-CW2/TO-DO.md

 3. Images Missing and are not of same size
 4. Not all redirects are programmed in
 5. Prices are not displayed in the shop
+6. Some movie Posters are in different languages
+7. Some descriptions in movies.js are not very descriptive

 # Stuff changed: